 Include the following statement in your syllabus: "Student work products (exams, essays, projects, etc.) may be used for purposes of university, program, or course assessment.
 All work used for assessment purposes will not include any individual student identification."

 The Senate Policy states that your syllabus is required to provide information on university policies, including those related to academic integrity, disability services and institutional equity.
 Since policies and web links to these policies could change over time, you are encouraged to include the following web link instead: http://www.mtu.edu/ctl/instructional-resources/syllabus/policies/.

 Syllabus Template and other Resources

 You are encouraged (but not required) to use the following template so that your syllabus has all the required elements.
 Your syllabus can use any format and contain any additional information that feel is appropriate or necessary as long as it contains the elements required.

 - Syllabus Template (MS Word)

 - Syllabus Template (Google Doc)

-- This template is based on a syllabus design that was created by Dr. Dana Johnson (School of Business and Economics).
+- This template is based on a syllabus design that was created by Dr. Dana Johnson.

 As you craft your own syllabus, think carefully about the class culture you wish to create, and how you will first present yourself to your students.
 You are encouraged to review these additional resources: